William Suff: Biography

 Suff's parents had five children, of which he was the eldest.
-Nothing special happened during his childhood, but Suff proved gifted at playing music.
+As a child, Suff proved gifted at playing music.
 Although not popular, Suff made friends easily.
 Suff's mother was very domineering and had a strong influence over her husband.
-This is how Suff understood that he could get what he wanted by coercing others.
+This is how Suff learned that he could get what he wanted by coercing others.

 In 1960, at the age of 10, his parents separated after accusing each other of infidelity.
-Suff's mother even went so far as to become a prostitute, thus giving Suff a distaste for prostitution.
+Suff's mother became a prostitute, thus giving Suff a distaste for prostitution.
 Soon, Suff's mother got back together with another man.
 This man turned out to be very strict and very unhealthy towards children.

-In 1968, at the age of 18, Suff met Terryl, 15, in a marching band, while he was playing.
+In 1968, at the age of 18, Suff met Teryl, 15, in a marching band, while he was playing.
 The couple dated before marrying in 1969.
-Suff soon became verbally abusive to Terryl.
-He forced her to carry out his orders under threat of death.
-The couple gave birth to a son, William Lester Suff Jr., in November 1970.
+Suff soon became verbally abusive to Teryl, threatening to kill her if she did not do what he wanted.
+She gave birth to his son, William Lester Suff Jr., in November 1970.
 A daughter, Dijiania, was born in July 1973.
-From the moment of her birth, Suff could not stop hitting the newborn.
+Suff was physically abusive to his daughter.

 First murder

-On September 25, 1973, Terryl was forced to leave the family home and entrusted Suff with her care.
+On September 25, 1973, Teryl was forced to leave the family home and entrusted Suff with the care of their daughter.
 The custody arrangement went awry, and Suff hit her two-month-old daughter.
-Noticing that she was no longer breathing, Suff called Terryl to report the problem.
-Terryl rushed to the marital home and found her unconscious.
+Noticing that she was no longer breathing, Suff called Teryl to report the problem.
+Teryl rushed to the marital home and found her unconscious.
 Emergency services confirmed the child's death.
 An autopsy showed that the first abuse against the child had occurred at birth.
-Suff and Terryl were charged with mistreatment resulting in death and remanded in custody.
+Suff and Teryl were charged with mistreatment resulting in death and remanded in custody.

 In 1974, a Texas jury convicted Suff and his then-wife, Teryl, of beating their two-month-old daughter to death.
 The Texas Court of Criminal Appeals later reversed Teryl's conviction but upheld Suff's in Suff v.
 State (Tex.
 1976) 531 S.W.2d 814, finding insufficient evidence to convict her as either the primary actor or a principal in their baby's murder.
 Teryl claimed that Suff was physically abusive to her during their marriage.

 Though Suff was sentenced to 70 years in a Texas prison, he served only ten years before his release on parole on March 6, 1984.